Xeodee/payste.io/readme.md

 #### Just copy and Payste.. *Responsive for dummies* :clipboard:

 Payste is a CSS framework for older CMS systems that is lightweight, compact and very impactful for responsive needs.
+For people looking to run their entire site with Payste we made it easy to include what you need by separating the CSS files.

+Payste Components:
+	* _payste-ui-kit.css_ This contains all the buttons, alerts and form elements
+	* _payste-debug.css_ This is for development
+	* _payste-typography.css_ This contains all the different font modifications
+	* _payste-social-media.css This has all the icon work for social medias

 All you need for Payste to work is simply paste *(get it?)* the CSS in your head tag and boom :boom: :exclamation: You magically have a working, responsive site.